torbjorn/wither/README.md

-# localhere
+# wither

-An R package allowing here() roots to be temporarily relocated
+An R package allowing R code to be temporarily run under a different here() root.